samiBendou/am_scripts/README.md

 ### Features

 - Planes, Hub and Lines object data model
 - Financial reporting API to visualize financial data and process theses
 - Lines evaluation API to evaluate benefits for your lines and find the planes that matches the best with.
 - User-friendly Plotting API

+Thanks to https://openflights.org/ for providing free flights databases.

 ### Install